 Only in exceptional circumstances will it be possible to send out papers which have already been accepted on to the agenda in a second, later circulation.
 This exception may be made for short critically important papers and must be agreed with the Secretary in advance of the official deadline for papers.
 URC has explicitly requested that second circulations should be as brief as possible since members are not always able to engage with substantial amounts of information at short notice.

-Please note: missed deadlines, incorrectly formatted papers and/or incomplete submissions (including those requiring further adjustments or authorisations) cause significant disruption to the Committee’s ability to function effectively.
+Missed deadlines, incorrectly formatted papers and/or incomplete submissions (including those requiring further adjustments or authorisations) cause significant disruption to the Committee’s ability to function effectively.
 Your co-operation in submitting papers on time and ready for circulation is appreciated.

 It is likely that you will be asked to attend Research Committee at an appropriate point in the meeting to speak to your agenda item.
 The Secretary will be in touch with details and to arrange a time.
 Please be prepared to present your paper formally as well as answering questions in the course of discussion.
 You are not expected to talk through the detail of the paper: assume that the members have read the paper in advance of the meeting.
 However, it is useful to focus the discussion by briefly pulling out key points and reiterating what the Committee is being asked to do.
-Please note that the average slot for an item is around 10 minutes.
+The average slot for an item is around 10 minutes.